boostorg/redis/README.md

 #### Transactions

-To read responses to transactions we must first observe that Redis will queue its commands and send their responses to the user as elements of an array, after the `EXEC` command comes.
+To read responses to transactions we must first observe that Redis will queue the transaction commands and send their individual responses as elements of an array, the array is itself the response to the `EXEC` command.
 For example, to read the response to this request

 ```cpp
 req.push("MULTI");